WordPress/performance/docs/Getting-started.md

 Every pull request should receive both a `[Type] xyz` label and either a `[Focus] xyz` or `Infrastructure` label.

 ## Coding standards
 In general, all code must follow the [WordPress Coding Standards and best practices](https://developer.wordpress.org/coding-standards/).
-For a complete documentation about Performance Lab plugin modules specifications, read this [documentation](./Writing-a-module.md).
+For complete documentation about Performance Lab plugin modules specifications, read this [documentation](./Writing-a-module.md).

 ### WordPress and PHP compatibility
 All code in the Performance Lab plugin must follow theses requirements: